PlasmaPy/PlasmaPy/docs/particles/ionization_states.rst

 Ionization states for multiple elements
 =======================================

+The `~plasmapy.particles.ionization_state_collection.IonizationStateCollection`
-The `~plasmapy.particles.IonizationStateCollection` class may be used to represent the ionization state for multiple elements.
+class may be used to represent the ionization state for multiple elements.
 This can be used, for example, to describe the various impurities in a fusion plasma or the charge state distributions of different elements in the solar wind.

 >>> from plasmapy.particles import IonizationStateCollection

-The minimal input to `~plasmapy.particles.IonizationStateCollection` is a `list` of the elements or isotopes to represent.
+The minimal input to `~plasmapy.particles.ionization_state_collection.IonizationStateCollection` is a `list` of the elements or isotopes to represent.
 Integers in the `list` will be treated as atomic numbers.

 >>> states = IonizationStateCollection(["H", 2])